matejmalcic/Movie-Collection/README.md

 ## Movie Collection

 Tasks:
--form for adding new movies
+-form for adding new movies -done
 -user movie list page and all movie list page -done
--fill in genre table in DB
+-fill in genre table in DB -done
 -delete movie option
 -alphabet for listing movies with starting letter
 -search
+-authorization for non registered users
 ...